-With --user option, User name used to import the data. (default

-''' null) With --sort option, Sort the messages from the input (used for older versions that won't sort messages) With --input option, The input file name (default=exp.dmp) With --host option, The host used to import the data (default localhost) decode Decode a journal's internal format into a new journal set of files With --journal option, The folder used for messages journal (default from broker.xml) With --large-messages option, The folder used for large-messages (default from broker.xml) With --file-size option, The journal size (default 10485760) With --paging option, The folder used for paging (default from broker.xml) With --prefix option, The journal prefix (default activemq-data) With --suffix option, The journal suffix (default amq) With --broker option, This would override the broker configuration from the bootstrap With --directory option, The journal folder (default journal folder from broker.xml) With --bindings option, The folder used for bindings (default from broker.xml) With --verbose option, Adds more information on the execution With --input option, The input file name (default=exp.dmp) encode Encode a set of journal files into an internal encoded data format With --journal option, The folder used for messages journal (default from broker.xml) With --large-messages option, The folder used for large-messages (default from broker.xml) With --file-size option, The journal size (default 10485760) '''
+With --user option, User name used to import the data. (default null) With --sort option, Sort the messages from the input (used for older versions that won't sort messages) With --input option, The input file name (default=exp.dmp) With --host option, The host used to import the data (default localhost) decode Decode a journal's internal format into a new journal set of files With --journal option, The folder used for messages journal (default from broker.xml) With --large-messages option, The folder used for large-messages (default from broker.xml) With --file-size option, The journal size (default 10485760) With --paging option, The folder used for paging (default from broker.xml) With --prefix option, The journal prefix (default activemq-data) With --suffix option, The journal suffix (default amq) With --broker option, This would override the broker configuration from the bootstrap With --directory option, The journal folder (default journal folder from broker.xml) With --bindings option, The folder used for bindings (default from broker.xml) With --verbose option, Adds more information on the execution With --input option, The input file name (default=exp.dmp) encode Encode a set of journal files into an internal encoded data format With --journal option, The folder used for messages journal (default from broker.xml) With --large-messages option, The folder used for large-messages (default from broker.xml) With --file-size option, The journal size (default 10485760)

-With --paging option, The folder used for paging (default from broker.xml)

-With --prefix option, The journal prefix (default activemq-data)

-With --suffix option, The journal suffix (default amq)

-With --broker option, This would override the broker configuration from the bootstrap compact

-With --bindings option, The folder used for bindings (default from broker.xml)

-With --directory option, The journal folder (default the journal folder from broker.xml)

-Compacts the journal of a non running server

-With --journal option, The folder used for messages journal (default from broker.xml)

-With --large-messages option, The folder used for large-messages (default from broker.xml)

-With --paging option, The folder used for paging (default from broker.xml)

-With --broker option, This would override the broker configuration from the bootstrap

-With --bindings option, The folder used for bindings (default from broker.xml)
+''' With --paging option, The folder used for paging (default from broker.xml) With --prefix option, The journal prefix (default activemq-data) With --suffix option, The journal suffix (default amq) With --broker option, This would override the broker configuration from the bootstrap With --bindings option, The folder used for bindings (default from broker.xml) With --verbose option, Adds more information on the execution With --directory option, The journal folder (default the journal folder from broker.xml) compact Compacts the journal of a non running server With --journal option, The folder used for messages journal (default from broker.xml) With --large-messages option, The folder used for large-messages (default from broker.xml) With --paging option, The folder used for paging (default from broker.xml) With --broker option, This would override the broker configuration from the bootstrap With --bindings option, The folder used for bindings (default from broker.xml) With --verbose option, Adds more information on the execution '''

-Chapter 64.
+Chapter 63.
 Libaio Native Libraries